darkboybeyond/Dell-OptiPlex-9020-EFI-Sonoma-Official-Nightly-Builds/README.md

 I am thrilled to share my successful Hackintosh project on my Dell OptiPlex 9020!
 Running MacOS Sonoma without a hitch, this machine has been revitalized and is performing exceptionally well.
 Below are the specs and details of the setup:

+🚨 **Important:** Remember to add your own SN info in the config.plist file to ensure proper functionality of services like iMessage and FaceTime.

 ## 🖥️ System Specifications:

 - 💻 **CPU Type:** Intel Core i5-4590, 3.30 GHz (4 cores, 4 threads)